Rio Carnival 2026: Dates, Tickets, Parade Info & More!

 Ever dream of attending a seriously fancy party during Rio's Carnival?
 The Copacabana Palace Ball is where it's at!
 You'll likely spot a celebrity or two, maybe a politician, definitely some gorgeous supermodels, and, of course, other tourists just as excited as you are.

-Buying directly through the carnival official website is the safest way to ensure authenticity.
+Buying directly through the carnival's official website is the safest way to ensure authenticity.
 The Sambadrome offers various types of seating, each with a different price point and view:

 >>> Click here for more information about tickets for Carnival balls.